 What sort of stuff is in storage?

 I have a Charlie Christian from the ’40s, original, with a lap steel and a matching amp.
-And I have the Gauer in storage, another few Teles in storage, this weird old Gretsch that has two f holes and one really cool old pickup.
+And I have the Gauer in storage, another few Teles, this weird old Gretsch that has two f holes and one really cool old pickup.
 A bunch of basses – a cool Tele bass, a Jazz Bass, and a P-Bass.
 My dad’s Martin is there, and another D-18, it’s either a ’58 or ’61, along with a couple of Taylors and a couple more Trussarts.
 And there’s more.

 Do you buy certain guitars because you want to try certain sounds, or are you buying them to have a collection?